adrianovaladar/snake/README.md

   to /usr/src/app/files inside the container.
   This allows the game to save data like high scores and saved games to your local machine, ensuring persistence across runs;
+- -v ~/snake_files/logs:/usr/src/app/logs snake: This allows the game to save logs that can be useful for debugging and issue tracking;
 - snake: Specifies the Docker image to use.

 ## Gameplay Features